Gidget Gein: Death

-On October 8, 2008, Stewart died of a suspected suicide at the apartment he shared with his roommate Shaun Ros, bassist for the Los Angeles punk band Excel Downtown, Los Angeles, California.
+On October 8, 2008, Stewart died of a heroin overdose at the apartment he shared with his roommate Shaun Ross, bassist for the Los Angeles punk band Excel, in Downtown Los Angeles, California.
 His body was discovered on October 9, 2008.
-Shortly before his death, Gein had completed his third attempt at getting sober from a lifelong heroin addiction reportedly recording an album with record producer Dave Jerden.
+Shortly before his death, Gein had completed his third attempt at getting sober from heroin addiction and was reportedly recording an album with producer Dave Jerden.

 Aftermath

 On December 8, 2008, a memorial benefit for Gein was held at the Dragonfly in Los Angeles.
 It featured Gein's art and an array of friends and fans performing in his honor.
 The guest list included Ego Plum, Kim Fowley, Jessicka, Ramzi Abed, Lenora Claire, Hollie Stevens and drag queens Squeaky Blonde and Fade-Dra.
 Funds raised from the gathering were used to purchase a memorial plaque in Gein's honor that was placed at Hollywood Forever Cemetery.
-Gein's mother retains possession of his remains in Florida.
+Gein's foster sister retains possession of his remains in Florida.

 A commemorative tribute was filmed on October 9, 2010, at the horror convention 'Spooky Empire', based in Orlando, Florida.
 Participants included Al B. Romano CC Manded from Murder Museum on lead vocals, Parris Mathew and others.
 The 9-part compendium was filmed by the Film Director/Artist/Musician Cynosure and is respectively owned by Cynosure Enterprises.
 The film closes with Gein's memorial plaque, embellished with the slogan, 'Luv is GG'.